appwrite/templates/node/email-contact-form/README.md

-# ⚡ Email Contact Form Function
+# 📬 Node.js Email Contact Form Function

-Sends an email to the configured address with the contents of a contact form submission.
+Sends an email with the contents of a HTML form.

 ## 🧰 Usage

 ### `GET`

-Returns a sample HTML form
+HTML form for interacting with the function.

 ### `POST`